cyberark/ark-sdk-golang/docs/sdk/schemas.md

 )
 ```

-The above example creates a VM secret service and calls `AddSecret()` to add a new VM secret. and the relevant add secret schema is passed. finally, a result schema for a secret is returned:
+The above example creates a VM secret service and calls `AddSecret()` to add a new VM secret.
+The add secret schema is passed, and a result schema for the secret is returned:

 ```go
 // ArkSIAVMSecret represents a secret in the Ark SIA VM.